LanD-FBK/counterspeech_against_hate_and_misinfo/README.md

-# Counterspeech against hate and misinformation
+# Counterspeech datasets against hate and misinformation

-# Dataset description
+This page contains several expert-curated datasets for fighting online hate and misinformation through counterspeech (CS).
+For each dataset we provide a description of its characteristics, the data, and the corresponding publication.

+# Pairs with fact-checking, NGO and mixed strategy CS
 This is the dataset related to the paper "Assisted Counterspeech Writing at the Crossroads of Hate Speech and Misinformation".

+## Dataset description
 Each entry in the dataset contains **13 fields**:

 - **`pair_id`**: Unique identifier for the claim–counterspeech pair.